TruDan/arduino-esp32/docs/source/api/wifi.rst

     Serial.println("IP address: ");
     Serial.println(WiFi.localIP());

-Please see the full example of the WiFiSTA in: ref:: Wi-Fi STA.
+Please see the full example of the WiFiSTA in: `sta example`_.

 softAP
 ******